 A student whose GPA fall below 3.00 will be placed on academic probation the following semester.
-See the complete Academic Probation (p.
-8) policy in this catalog.
+See the complete Academic Probation (http://catalog.msstate.edu/graduate/academic-policies/academic-probation-dismissal-appeal) policy in this catalog.

 A student in the Master of Arts program will be dismissed if he or she